kuzm1ch/docker-stop-sites/README.md

 (crontab -l && echo "0 */3 * * *  docker restart desinform_stop") | crontab -
 ```

+## Notes
+### Free cloud resources
+Please note that this image was made to run it on Linux servers.
+Many cloud providers give some free credits for trial period.
+Please check this link:
+1) https://cloud.google.com/free ( the most safe, you can forget about billing as you never go out from the credits)
+New customers also get $300 in free credits to fully explore and conduct an assessment of Google Cloud Platform.
+You won’t be charged until you choose to upgrade.

+2) https://azure.microsoft.com/en-us/free/ ( check billing as additional charges can be if you go out of 200 USD)

 ## Pull requests are welcome